Published by Christina Riley. Last Updated on September 28, 2023.

 The Road to Nowhere has an interesting past that goes back to the 1930s.
 That’s when the Federal Government built the dam to create Fontana Lake.

 Nearby communities occupied what is now the bottom of the lake, and were displaced to make room for it.
-The federal government promised they would build a road to allow access to family gravesites, but construction was halted due to an unusual environmental issue.
+The federal government promised to build a road to access family gravesites, but construction was halted due to an unusual environmental issue.

-Today’s Lakeview Road ends at a quarter-mile tunnel which we all know as The Road to Nowhere.
+Today’s Lakeview Road ends at a quarter-mile tunnel known as The Road to Nowhere.
 You can walk through the dark tunnel and even continue hiking through several trails that start from the tunnel.

 Lakeview at Fontana

 Relax and unwind at Lakeview at Fontana while in the presence of nature.
-Lakeview at Fontana is an adult-only retreat where guests can enjoy the serenely decorated rooms and indulge in spa and massage treatments and treetop soaking cabanas.
+Lakeview at Fontana is an adult-only retreat where guests can enjoy the serenely decorated rooms and indulge in spa, massage treatments, and treetop soaking cabanas.

-The cabanas offer a private room overlooking Fontana Lake and the Smoky Mountains where you can soak all your troubles away in their oversized stand-alone tubs.
+The cabanas offer a private room overlooking Fontana Lake and the Smoky Mountains, where you can soak all your troubles in their oversized stand-alone tubs.

-Bath salts and the option to add on additional items means no matter what you choose, you’re sure to experience the calm and healing properties of the salt bath.
+Bath salts and the option to add on additional items mean no matter what you choose, you’re sure to experience the calm and healing properties of the salt bath.